nunezabigail/javascript-prep-0224-code-solutions/prep-html-skeleton/prep-html-skeleton-exercise-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What tags are necessary for a complete HTML Skeleton?
+  The tags that are necessary are <!DOCTYPE>, <html>, <head>, <title>, and <body>.
 - What type of content belongs within the `<head>` of an HTML document?
+  Content that belongs in the <head> is metadata - information about the html document.
 - What type of content belongs within the `<body>` of an HTML document?
+  Content that is visible such as images, hyperlinks, lists.
 - Where must the `DOCTYPE` declaration appear in a valid HTML document?
+  First line of the document.

 ## Notes